cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 **Background:** Predicting community health trajectories could enable proactive resource allocation to communities expected to decline.
 We attempted to build such a prediction system using CDC PLACES small-area health estimates for 72,161 U.S. census tracts across five years (2020-2024).
 Despite employing gradient-boosted models with 47 features including prior trajectories, spatial context, and demographic covariates, our best models achieved only F1=0.26 (macro-averaged) for three-class trajectory prediction—essentially chance performance.
 This study investigates why.

 **Methods:** We constructed a Composite Health Burden Index (CHBI) from seven CDC PLACES measures and computed year-over-year changes for 2021-2024.
-We analyzed the autocorrelation structure of changes, decomposed variance by geographic and temporal components, and conducted diagnostic tests to distinguish regression to the mean from true mean-reverting dynamics.
+We analyzed the autocorrelation structure of changes, decomposed variance by geographic and temporal components, and conducted stratified analyses to assess whether patterns are consistent with regression to the mean versus true mean-reverting dynamics.

-**Results:** Year-over-year CHBI changes exhibited strong negative autocorrelation (r = -0.40 to -0.58), meaning improvements were typically followed by declines and vice versa.
-However, this pattern showed a diagnostic gradient across prior change magnitude: near-zero correlation (r = -0.05) for small prior changes versus strong negative correlation (r = -0.61) for extreme prior changes—a 12-fold difference.
-This gradient is the signature of regression to the mean, not true health dynamics.
-CHBI levels remained highly stable (R² = 99.7%), indicating that health status itself is persistent while year-over-year changes reflect measurement artifact.
+**Results:** Year-over-year CHBI changes exhibited strong negative autocorrelation (r = -0.22 to -0.58), meaning improvements were typically followed by declines and vice versa.
+Critically, this pattern showed a gradient across prior change magnitude: near-zero correlation (r = -0.05) for small prior changes versus strong negative correlation (r = -0.61) for extreme prior changes.
+In variance-explained terms, prior change magnitude explained only 0.3% of subsequent change variance for Q1 (smallest changes) but 37% for Q5 (largest changes).
+This gradient is consistent with regression to the mean as a major contributor to observed patterns.
+CHBI levels remained highly stable (R² = 99.7%), indicating that health status itself is persistent while year-over-year changes contain substantial measurement artifact.
+However, substantial instability between year-pairs (r = -0.58 vs. r = -0.22) suggests additional methodological factors warrant investigation.

-**Conclusions:** The failure of trajectory prediction stems from regression to the mean in CDC PLACES estimates, not from fundamental unpredictability of community health.
+**Conclusions:** The failure of trajectory prediction is consistent with regression to the mean in CDC PLACES estimates, though we cannot completely exclude other contributing factors.
+The substantial variation in autocorrelation magnitude across year-pairs (r = -0.58 vs. r = -0.22) warrants caution in interpreting specific parameter estimates.
 Practitioners should avoid trajectory-based resource allocation using annual PLACES data, instead focusing on current burden levels and multi-year rolling averages.
-These findings may not generalize to better-measured data sources or longer time horizons.
+These findings are specific to CDC PLACES tract-level estimates and may not generalize to better-measured data sources or longer time horizons.

 **Keywords:** small-area estimation, regression to the mean, health disparities, CDC PLACES, trajectory prediction, measurement error